pranaybansal19/Angry-Bird/README.md

 ## Overview

-Angry Bird is a modern reimagining of the classic puzzle game, developed using the LibGDX framework.
+Angry Bird is a modern reimagining of the classic puzzle game developed using the LibGDX framework.
 In this game, players use a slingshot to launch birds at structures built by pigs.
 The objective is to demolish these structures and eliminate all pigs in a level to unlock the next challenge.
 Combining engaging gameplay with physics-based interactions and exciting bonus features, Angry Bird delivers a dynamic and immersive gaming experience.

 Explore further details on the project's architecture and design by visiting our [Implementation Details](implementation.md) document.